Getting Cheaper Insurance Coverage for a Second Car

 Multi-Vehicle Car Insurance Discounts

 The ways to lower the cost of your car insurance are many.
 When you do pick up the phone and call your current insurance provider find out if they have:

 - Good student discounts

-- Safe driving discounts…
+- Safe driving discounts, etc.

-While adding a second car will raise your premiums a bit overall, you may be surprised that depending on how you cover one or both vehicles may not put such a large dent in your wall as you initially thought.
+While adding a second car will raise your premiums a bit overall, you may be surprised that depending on how you cover one or both vehicles may not put such a large dent in your wallet as you initially thought.

 You could have one car strictly with liability while the other car that has full coverage.
-Again, this is a good idea with not only older cars, but cars that are losing their value.
+Again, this is a good idea with not only older cars but cars that are losing their value.

 If you can pay completely in cash for the second car, you won’t have to get comprehensive coverage, which is usually required in most states if you finance a vehicle.

 If you have a younger or at risk driver, make sure you only put him on one car’s policy, this again will lower you overall premiums compared if you allowed him access to both vehicles.

 Moreover, if this is a second car to run errands with or for your teenager to drive, simply buy a reliable car and not some snazzy red sports car.